 On the eastern bank of, the second largest lake in Europe archaeologists discovered about 1,200 rock drawings that are estimated to be from 5 to 6 thousand years.
 Lake Onega is found in the Republic of Karelia, Russia.

 Although the Karelian rock carvings have been known for more than a hundred years, it took a long time before scientists made an effort to interpret and analyze the individual motives.

-Why would our ancestors bother to carve images on difficult accessible hard rocks when it was much easier to construct the rock drawings on other places?
+Why would our ancestors bother to carve images on difficult accessible hard rocks when it was much easier to construct the rock drawings in other places?

 Was it because the ancients wished to create a prehistoric cinema for future generations?
-Study of the site indicates that the ancient artists were very familiar with various light effects.
+A study of the site indicates that the ancient artists were very familiar with various light effects.

 “The designs on the cliffs become clearer in the sun’s rays at sunset, and it is clear that the artists chose them precisely because of the light-effects, not because of wishing to run risks,” explained Lauskin who had the luck to see some of the prehistoric drawings during the summer solstice.

 “Before the sun went down the designs were confused, so that they could hardly be distinguished from below.
 But when the sun neared the horizon the granite shone dark-red and the variously colored lines of patterns were very clear.